Fano 3-folds and classification of constantly curved holomorphic $2$-spheres of degree $6$ in the complex Grassmannian $G(2,5)$: Introduction

 The paper is organized as follows.
-Section $2$ is devoted to recall the representation theory of $PSL(2,\mathbb{C})$, as well as Jiao and Peng's classification of nonsingular (in their sense) constantly curved holomorphic $2$-spheres in $G(2,5)$.
-In Section 3, we introduce briefly the theory of generic linear sections of $G(2,5)$, and the Fano $3$-fold constructed by Mukai and Umemura, from which the parameterization of generic holomorphic $2$-spheres is obtained in Section~\ref{sec-para}.
-Starting from Section~~\ref{Diag}, we take the constant curvature condition into consideration and prove Theorem~1 in the section.
-We devote Section~\ref{sec5} to investigate the existence and uniqueness results for constantly curved holomorphic $2$-spheres in a given generic linear section.
-The moduli space characterized in Theorem~2 is studied in Section~\ref{lastsection}, where we also exhibit interesting individual as well as 1-parameter families of new examples.
+Section $2$ is devoted to recalling the representation theory of $PSL(2,\mathbb{C})$, as well as Jiao and Peng's classification of nonsingular (in their sense) constantly curved holomorphic $2$-spheres in $G(2,5)$.
+In Section 3, we introduce briefly the theory of generic linear sections of $G(2,5)$ and the Fano 3-fold ${\mathcal H}_0^3$ constructed by Mukai and Umemura.
+In Section \ref{Sec4}, we show that generic holomorphic $2$-spheres of degree $6$ in $GL(2,5)$ are not constantly curved.
+In Section \ref{sec-para}, when a sextic curve $\gamma\subset {\mathcal H}_0^3$ is not in ${\bf S}$, we introduce its Galois lift in ${\mathbb C}P^3$, where Galois analyses lead to the generally ramified family that also includes the case when $\gamma\subset {\bf S} $ is not in the singular locus of $\bf S$, as outlined above.
+Starting from Section~~\ref{sextic}, we explore $PSL_2$-transvectant and engaged unitary analyses in preparation for the existence and uniqueness (Theorem \ref{prop-exist}) of constantly curved holomorphic $2$-spheres of degree $6$ in the generally ramified family in Section \ref{sec7}, and for the moduli space structure of the aforementioned Theorem (Theorem \ref{moduli space}) and related results in Section \ref{lastsection}, from which interesting individual as well as 1-parameter families of new examples are exhibited.